cheoljun95/deprecated.cheoljun95.github.io/_portfolio/portfolio-v.md

 The most efficient form of data in the task of reasoning based on relationship information is a graph [4].
 In the field of computer vision, this is a Scene Graph Generation (SGG) task that recognizes not only objects but also relationships between objects [6], [7], [8].
 Most existing VQA models utilize the end-to-end model [10] that combines natural language processing modules with object recognition models, and the latest [1],[9], and [11] have the form of a Modular Network model based on SGGG.
 [1] uses the symbol as it is, while [9], [11] uses the method of learning the embedding of the symbol. <br> <br>

+This study uses the NS-VQA approach of [1].
+In [1], the applied CLEVR dataset is a dataset with very limited types and properties of objects.
+Conversely, a GQA dataset is a dataset that is closer to the real-world by encompassing hundreds of types, attributes, and relationships.
+Also, the dataset provides a label for the Symbolic program.
+This study aims to apply the NS-VQA system to GQA datasets.
+The system is composed of the following three modules: a detector module that generates a scene graph from an image, an encoder module that extracts a symbolic program from a natural language question, and an executor module that yields the answer from the scene graph and the symbolic program.
+In this study, the performance of the system without end-to-end learning is reported, and the limitation of NS-VQA approach for the real-world is analyzed. <br><br>

+Detector Module <br><br>

+The detector module is an object detection model that learns end-to-end by adding a relation head to deduce the relationship between objects.
+First, create a ground truth label for the name, attribute, and relationship of the object within each image in the scene graph provided by the GQA dataset.
+In this procedure, the top 800, 600, and 200 labels were selected for each label type, and the selected data cover more than 95% of the original dataset. <br><br>

 Reference <br><br>